34. Fission and fusion

 Fission

-As previously discussed, radioactive decay occurs when an atomic nucleus is unstable due to either the presence of so many protons that electromagnetic repulsion becomes stronger than the strong nuclear force that otherwise keeps the nucleus of an atom glued together or when there are too many neutrons for the strong nuclear force to keep the unstable neutrons from decaying.
+As previously discussed, radioactive decay occurs when an atomic nucleus is unstable.
+This can happen due to the presence of so many protons that electromagnetic repulsion becomes stronger than the strong nuclear force that otherwise keeps the nucleus of an atom glued together, or when there are too many neutrons for the strong nuclear force to keep the unstable neutrons from decaying.
 The discussion that follows focuses on the former.

 An atomic nucleus is not a static object.
 The nucleons (protons and neutrons) in the nucleus vibrate and jiggle around like a liquid drop.
 This internal motion can cause the nucleus to occasionally stretch into an elongated shape.
 If this elongation exceeds a critical amount, the electrical repulsion can overcome the strong nuclear force, causing the nucleus to pinch in the middle and then split apart.
 This is depicted in Figure 34.1.
 While rare, this does happen naturally, particularly in uranium and elements of greater atomic number.
 (Elements with atomic number greater than 92 are called transuranic.)
 This naturally occurring splitting is called spontaneous nuclear fission.